Using Erd\H{o}s's methods to study Yorke's problems

-Now, choose $k>1$.
-By Lemma \ref{lemma1} we know $P^nG^A_{k-1, d}$, after forgetting colors, is the set of all $k$--ary trees of degree $k$ on $n$ vertices - therefore, since every vertex is colored by one of three colors we conclude $|P^nG^A_{k-1,d}|\leq 3^n N(k)$, where $N(k)$ is the number of $k$--ary trees with $n$ vertices.
+By Lemma \ref{lemma1} we know that $P^nG^A_{k-1, d}$, after forgetting colors, is the set of all trees of degree $k$ on $n$ vertices - therefore, since every vertex is colored by one of three colors we conclude $|P^nG^A_{k-1,d}|\leq 3^n N(k)$, where $N(k)$ is the number of $k$-ary trees with $n$ vertices.
 This yields the following inequality:

 By using the Stirling approximation (i.e. $n! \sim n^{n+1/2} e^{-n}$; $(1 \pm 1/a)^b \sim e^{\pm b/a}$), we now get: